awslabs/aws-saas-boost/docs/user-guide.md

 <p align="center">Figure 9 - Selecting a Windows server</p>

 - Container Port - The port that is used to access your application.
 This corresponds to the `EXPOSE` line in your application's Docker file.
-- HealthCheck URL - This URL is essential to the auto scaling footprint of your application.
+- HealthCheck URL - This URL is essential to the autoscaling footprint of your application.
 You should provide a URL that can be used to determine if your application is up and running.
 Generally, this is represented by some HTML entry point that can return a 200 if your application is healthy and able to process requests.

 Tenant context will be provided to your application at runtime.
 SaaS Boost will expose the tenant's unique identifier (a GUID) as an environment variable called `TENANT_ID`.
 You can use this value to add tenant context to your logs, metrics, and other configuration settings.

 ### File System
 The file system configuration is optional for AWS SaaS Boost.
 If your solution relies on a file system as part of its infrastructure footprint, then you'll want to enable this option.
 Enabling this option creates file-system resources for each tenant that is created by your system.
 The file system configuration experience will vary based on the operating system you've selected,